-Experimental analysis reveals that for a given task and model size, training is not very sensitive to this [gradient norm] hyperparameter and the algorithm behaves well even for rather small thresholds.
+In our experiments we have noticed that for a given task and model size, training is not very sensitive to this [gradient norm] hyperparameter and the algorithm behaves well even for rather small thresholds.

 It is common to use the same gradient clipping configuration for all layers in the network.
 Nevertheless, there are examples where a larger range of error gradients are permitted in the output layer compared to hidden layers.